Offer to God a sacrifice of thanksgiving, and perform your vows to the Most High. Psalm 50:14

 I’ve heard it said that Adam and Eve’s offense against God wasn’t necessarily pride but ingratitude.
 They had access to every single tree created except one but they felt that even that one should be theirs.

 If I’m going to measure a ‘thank you’ against the weight of the gift that was given to me, then I’m guilty of not expressing a proper ‘thank you’ to God.
 The level of my acknowledgement is far beneath what it should be.
 I casually thank Him for forgiving me when I fail to realize what would happen to me if He hadn’t.
 I forget to thank Him for my health until I languish for a time under a chronic illness.
+(I’m currently recovering from 12 weeks of Long Covid.).
 God owes me nothing and yet He gives me everything.
-I pray that my thanks won’t be just a whisper under my breath but an audible, hearty alleluia.
+I pray that my thanks won’t be just a whisper under my breath but an audible, hearty Halleluia.
 Perhaps my thanksgiving will be contagious and I will help create an environment of gratitude where everyone considers taking part.

 So Father, deepen my gratitude for the privilege of being your child.
 I vow to finish this race well.
 Like a bride who stands at an altar, I vow to love you all my life.
 I vow make you my treasure above all other people, and all other things.
 Amen